nteetor/yonder/docs/0.0.5/inputs/linkInput.md

     clicked.

     A submit input is a special type of button used to control HTML form submission.
-Unlike shiny's `submitButton`, `submitInput` will not freeze all reactive inputs on the page.
+Unlike shiny's `submitButton`, yonder's submit inputs will not freeze all reactive inputs on the page.
   parameters:
   - name: id
     description: A character string specifying the id of the button or link input.